isomerpages/sndgo-snt/_working-adults/Free Webinars/Safeguarding Your Business from Cyber Attacks.md

 **Date:** 3 October, Monday
 <br> **Time:** 12pm - 1pm

 Cyber-attacks can cause major damage to your business and reputation.
 As businesses digitalise, it is important to protect your organisation against these threats.
-Learn how business leaders and employees can work together to guard against these attacks.
+Learn how business leaders and employees can work together to guard against cyber-attacks.

 [Sign up here!](https://go.gov.sg/wa-cybersecurity-oct22)